Under the Domim Tree: Plot

 The film follows the lives and struggles of several teenagers, focusing on Aviya, an Israeli sabra whose father was killed in 1939 in Israel and whose mother suffers from mental illness.
-The youths, most Holocaust survivors and all orphans, live in a communal farming village.
+The youths, all orphans and most of them Holocaust survivors, live in a communal farming village.

 In the opening scene, set in the winter of 1953, a large group of adults and teenagers are shown searching for Misha, a young boy from the boarding house.
 He is eventually found drowned in a river, having committed suicide.
 It quickly becomes apparent that he, along with Yurek and Ze'evik, had regularly run through the woods at night, a result of having hidden in the forest for two years during the Holocaust.
 Yurek and Ze'evik cease this behavior temporarily, to the relief of the headmasters and their peers, before resuming it several months later.

-A new girl, Miriam "Mira" Segal, arrives at the boarding house in spring.
+A new girl, Miriam "Mira" Segal, arrives at the boarding house in the spring.
 She proves uncooperative with the living arrangements and is openly hostile at times, drawing ire from the other girls.

 Aviya still hopes that her mother, Henya, who has been institutionalized for years, will recover and regularly visits the hospital where Henya lives.
 Henya believed she had been in Europe during the Holocaust even though she and her husband had left prior to the war.
 She later becomes romantically involved with Yurek, whose behavior she is concerned for but does not question.
 Both, along with Ze'evik, frequently take comfort in sitting under the domim (crab apple) tree near the boarding house.